 How Do I Set Up RPNow?

 Once you complete the Faculty Information Form, we will contact you to familiarize you with the service.
 With this initial consultation, we can show you RPNow, answer questions, and modify specifics to your course.
 After meeting with you, we will stay in contact with you and your students throughout the semester.
-We have compiled a list of RPNow frequently asked questions for interested faculty.
-Whether you are new to RPNow or a current user, read through to learn more.
 If you have additional questions, feel free to contact eLearning or schedule a help session.

 UAA Testing Center

 The UAA Testing Center is available for online students who are unable to take their proctored exams virtually.
 All testing is by appointment only and can be made by using the Register Blast scheduler.
 There is no additional cost to students for use of this service.

 Students with questions about proctored tests should contact the UAA Testing Center at (907) 786-4525 or by email at firstname.lastname@example.org.